kavvykav/SYSC3303-project/docs/README.md

 ## Requirements

-Java `SDK 21`, and Language Level set to `Default SDK` in Intellij.
+Java `SDK 21`, and Language Level set to `Default SDK` in IntelliJ.

 ## Components